For promoting commercial services or products, please see the very end of the FAQ. The rest of the following information is targeted at researchers.

 Hopefully we've covered it all here.
 If you are looking for further info or want to sent a pitch, email at the usual address:

-FTM London is intended to be a safe space for FTM transgender people.
+FTM London is intended to be a safe space for AFAB trans men, FTMs and transmasculine non-binary people, and those questioning whether they are.
 We ask that researchers and journalists do not attend, except in pre-arranged circumstances.
 Similar restrictions are in place for photography. video and audio recording.